keylaplace6645/animovie-db/README.md

 3. Some movies are available with **English** dubbed audio.
 4. All subtitles are in **English**, in Blu-ray **PGS** format, SubStation Alpha stylized subtitles **(.ass)**, or basic UTF-8 subtitle format **(.srt/.sub)**.

 *Some devices may not be able to play, or decode AV1 format video, check your device specification before playing a movie.
-Devices built after 2023 would probably capable for AV1 decode.
+Devices built after 2023 would have AV1 decoding.
 ## Access
 Movies can be accessed using a web browser via [my **Jellyfin** server](https://keylaplace.palawan.usbx.me/jellyfin/web/index.html#!/home.html) with credential access requested, or **Plex**.